Everything you need to know about renewable energy

 Energy is renewable when the energy source from which it is extracted :

-• Is environmentally friendly.
+• Is clean for the environment.
 These energy sources produce little or no polluting emissions.

-Renewable energies help reduce greenhouse gases in the atmosphere.
-This energy is called green energy.
+Renewable energies help to reduce greenhouse gases in the atmosphere.
+This energy is known as green energy.

-Nuclear power is considered clean because it causes little pollution, but uranium is a finite resource.
-Nuclear energy is therefore considered clean, but not renewable.
+Nuclear energy is considered clean because it causes little pollution, but uranium is a limited resource.
+Nuclear energy is therefore considered clean but non-renewable.

-Renewable and non-renewable energies are differentiated by their production source.
-Non-renewable energies are produced using fossil fuels, i.e. sources that are becoming increasingly rare.
-For example, uranium resources are expected to run out within the next 100 years.
-It is therefore important to find other inexhaustible sources of energy as quickly as possible.
+Renewable and non-renewable energies are distinguished by the source of production.
+Non-renewable energy is produced from fossil fuels, i.e. sources that are becoming increasingly rare.
+For example, uranium resources are expected to run out within 100 years.
+It is therefore important to quickly find other inexhaustible sources of energy.

-For more information on renewable energies, there are a number of online guides that provide detailed information on everything you need to know about green energy. everything youneed to know about green energy.
+For more information on renewable energies, you can find a number of guides online, providing detailed information on everything you need to know about green energy.

-The term renewable energy is used to describe inexhaustible and unlimited sources of energy.
+The term renewable energy is used to describe inexhaustible and unlimited energy sources.
 They come from five energy sources: water, wind, sun, biomass and earth.

-• Hydraulics Hydroelectric power: generated by the force of water, using dams.
-However, we can't say that this type of energy is 100% green, as it modifies the ecosystems around the dams, and therefore has a negative impact on the environment.
-As far as production is concerned, in France, it is the leading source of renewable electricity and the second largest source of electricity production (12%).
+• Hydraulics Energy is generated by the force of water, using dams.
+However, we can't say that this energy is 100% green because it alters the ecosystems around the dams, so it has a negative impact on the environment.
+In terms of production, in France it is the leading source of renewable electricity and the second largest source of electricity production (12%).
 Internationally, it is the third largest source of electricity production;

-• Wind power Wind power: using the power of the wind, with the help of wind turbines.
+• Wind power Wind power: thanks to the force of the wind, using wind turbines.
 However, some people talk about visual pollution.
-The objectives of the 2015 Energy Transition Act are for the wind energy sector to produce 40% of France's renewable energy by 2030 ;
+The objectives of the 2015 Energy Transition Act are for the wind energy sector to produce 40% of France's renewable energy by 2030. ;

-• Solar energy Solar energy: thanks to the power of the sun.
+• Solar energy energy: thanks to the power of the sun.
 There are two types of energy here.
-There's electricity generated by photovoltaic panels, and heat generated by thermal collectors;
+There's the production of electricity using photovoltaic panels, and the production of heat using thermal collectors;

-• Biomass Biomass can be used for a wide range of purposes: from the combustion of biological materials or conversion into biofuels, to the extraction of biomethane from organic waste.
+• Biomass In France, solid biomass is mainly used to produce heat: by burning biological material or converting it into biofuels, or by extracting biomethane from organic waste.
 In France, solid biomass is mainly used to produce heat.
-It is the second most important source of renewable energy, accounting for 71% of primary wood energy consumption in 2017.
-Biofuels account for over 10% of primary renewable energy production.
-Finally, biogas is growing fast, with a production target set at 10% for 2030;
+It is the second largest source of renewable energy, accounting for 71% of primary wood energy consumption in 2017.
+Biofuels account for more than 10% of primary renewable energy production.
+Finally, biogas is growing rapidly, with a production target set at 10% for 2030;

-• Visit geothermal Geothermal energy: extracting heat from the ground.
-Depending on depth, geothermal energy can produce both heat and electricity.
-In France, geothermal energy is mainly exploited in the form of heat.
+• La geothermal Geothermal energy: by extracting the heat contained in the ground.
+Depending on the depth, geothermal energy can produce both heat and electricity.
+In France, it is mainly exploited in the form of heat.

 Geothermal and biomass energy are the only two sources that are non-intermittent and therefore not dependent on weather conditions.

 As far as the French market is concerned, the country has seen strong growth in these energies.
 This growth is partly due to the rapid development of biofuels, heat pumps and wind power.
 In 2017, renewable energy accounted for 16.3% of total energy consumption in France, compared with 9% in 2005.
-The government's national action plan for renewable energies sets a target of 32% by 2030 and 70% by 2050.
+The target set by the government in its National Renewable Energy Action Plan is 32% by 2030 and 70% by 2050.

 Is the energy I receive in my home directly renewable?

-As a consumerit is impossible to receive energy directly from 100% green energy.
+As a consumerHowever, it is impossible to receive energy directly from 100% green energy.

 Take green electricity, for example.
-When green electricity is injected into the grid, it mixes with other sources of electricity produced from non-renewable sources, most of which in France are nuclear.
-As a result, it's impossible to differentiate between renewable and non-renewable electricity when it reaches buildings.
+When it is fed into the grid, it mixes with other sources of electricity produced from non-renewable sources, and in France this is mainly nuclear.
+It is therefore impossible to differentiate between electricity from renewable sources and other sources when it reaches buildings.

 Which suppliers are really committed to the energy transition?